maorash/Local-Global-INRs/README.md

   - To crop the second and third partitions in the temporal dimension (across all spatial locations), pass `--crop_entire_dim_values [[1,2],[],[]]`.
 - '--crop_partition_indices': A list of lists of size three.
 Crop specific partitions based on their indices (in this case, each partition is indexed by three coordinates).
 For example:
   - To crop partition at the start of the video, in the bottom right corner (assuming the video was downsampled by a factor of 8 in each spatial dimension), pass `--crop_partition_indices [[0,7,7]]`.

+## 3D Shape Encoding
+The 3D shape encoding code is based on the official INCODE implementation.
+There is a notebook available under the `experiment_scripts` directory, `train_3d.ipynb`, that can be used to encode Lucy, as seen in the paper.

+## Local-Global INCODE and Downstream tasks
+All downstream task code is available in the `incode_experiments` directory.
+The code is based on the official INCODE implementation.
+There are three notebooks, one for each downstream task:
+- `denoising.ipynb`: Denoising experiment
+- `superresolution.ipynb`: Super-resolution experiment
+- `ct_reconstruction.ipynb`: CT reconstruction experiment

+The notebooks are ready to run, and the results can be reproduced by following the notebooks.